The New England Journal of Medicine June 11, 2015

 Endpoint

-Score on the modified Rankin scale (mRS) at 90 days
+Modified Rankin scale (mRS) score at 90 days

-Key result: Endovascular therapy with standard imaging and rapid intervention significantly improved functional outcomes and reduced mortality.
+Key result: Endovascular treatment improved functional independence at 90 days and significantly reduced mortality.

 Tested